OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/my-self-authoring.md

 * https://en.wikipedia.org/wiki/Self-authorship

-Various reviews and breakdowns of the format and prompts.
-I mostly used these to assess whether it was worth my time to complete this exercise and to figure out the questions.
+Various reviews and breakdowns of the format and prompts that I mostly used to assess whether it was worth my time to complete this exercise and to figure out the questions.

 * https://lanegoodwin.com/self-authoring-review-jordan-peterson/
 * https://andreian.com/self-authoring/